Taiwan’s 2025 mortgage policy update: What foreign buyers need to know

 • Get professional help: A local real estate agent, lawyer, or financial advisor familiar with foreign buyers can save you time and hassle.

-In short, Taiwan’s doors remain open to foreign property buyers, but the bar has been raised.
+Taiwan’s doors remain open to foreign property buyers, but the bar has been raised.
 If you’re financially prepared and well-informed, you can still make your Taiwan real estate dreams a reality even under the new 2025 mortgage regulations.

 References